|Focus area||Child safety and wellbeing|

 Learn how to facilitate Family Group Conferencing for families where concerns have been raised for the wellbeing and safety of a child or young person.
 This training teaches Coordinators a strengths-based and inclusive approach, assisting families to develop an agreement on how to provide safe, permanent, and stable care arrangements for their child or young person.

 The Ngartuitya Family Group Conference Service allocates a Coordinator for all families referred from the Department of Child Protection.
 NFGC Coordinators focus on empowering families and community members to identify strategies to keep their own children and young people safe within family and kin.
 Ngartuitya is from the Kaurna language and means ‘for the Children’.
 Kaurna people are the traditional owners of the Adelaide Plains region.

-This four-day professional development course is a requirement be considered for casual work opportunities as a coordinator through this state-wide service.
+This three-day professional development course is a requirement be considered for casual work opportunities as a coordinator through this state-wide service.
 There are no other essential requirements for the role as a coordinator, besides your commitment to provide a family led decision-making process about how they will come together to ensure their child’s safety and promote wellbeing.

 For more information about Family Group Conferencing please visit the service page.